She had the perpetual sense, as she watched the taxi cabs, of being out, out, far out to sea and alone; she always

-- Cost £115 includes notes and critical resources *reduced cost available for first-time participants*
+- Cost £105 includes notes and critical resources

 - Recommended edition: Mrs. Dalloway by Virginia Woolf; Oxford World’s Classics edition; ISBN-13: 978-0199536009

-Please use the Paypal button below to register by paying £115 for the four-meeting study- if you prefer to pay by direct bank transfer, please contact us for details.
+Please use the Paypal button below to register by paying £105 for the five-meeting study- if you prefer to pay by direct bank transfer, please contact us for details.
 Upon payment, you will receive opening notes and further information.
 Please be sure the email associated with your payment is the same used for correspondence.